Fios-Quest/YouTube-Scripts/src/fun/rust-is-hard.md

 no one wanted to touch it

+It was different, scary, and in reality, not worth the gains we saw to learn it

+No one but me touched it...

-No one, until we hired a junior developer straight out of bootcamp
+until we hired a junior developer straight out of bootcamp

 They took to it like a duck to water

 That left me wondering

-This new engineer definitely found it easier to learn,

-easier than the other engineers,

-easier even than it'd been for me.

-What was the difference
+If, with six months programming experience they could learn it

+it couldn't be that much harder than anything they'd done up to that point

+## So is Rust hard?

+So is Rust hard, yes.

+Is it uniquely hard, no.

+And I fully belive that anyone can learn it

+Regardless of whether its their 1st language or 10th

+But, what if you're struggling with it right now

+Or what if you know someone who is

+How can we get them over the hump

 ## How to master it

+If Rust is your first language

+Take the time to learn a little bit of how memory works

+Not a lot, a little is enough

+If Rust is not your first language, well

 I'm told, by people much smarter than me